Home Showcase Layouts Projects Features Liveries Listings Interactive Links Site Updates WebRings

 • Removing the moulded-on solebars

-The Triang coaches come with the solebars (ie the "frames" beneath the coach body) moulded on to the main body.
+The Triang coaches come with the solebars (i.e. the 'frames' beneath the coach body) moulded on to the main body.
 It is tempting to retain them as a basis for the Ratio chassis, but measuring indicated that they are slightly (about 1mm) too close together to allow free running of the axles.
 I therefore decided to saw off the moulded solebars.
 This is a slightly tricky operation which in my case resulted in some slight damage to the lower part of the body.
 Note that the buffer-beams also had to be cut off and then refitted to allow this operation.

 • Building the Ratio underframe

 The Ratio underframe was then built up as per the instructions.
-Following this, I immediately cut the chassis in half to allow for "cutting and shutting".
-This crude and ruthless operation on your nice new underframe essentially involves shortening the chassis to the correct length by removing a few mms from the center of the underframe (diagonally).
+Following this, I immediately cut the chassis in half to allow for 'cutting and shutting'.
+This crude and ruthless operation on your nice new underframe essentially involves shortening the chassis to the correct length by removing a few millimetres from the center of the underframe (diagonally).
 The exact length to be removed depends on whether one is using the long or short version of the chassis.
 The two halves of the underframe were then rejoined and reinforced with Plastikard (invisible once fitted to the body).
 Final chassis details, wheels and buffers were then fitted, and the chassis mounted to the body.

 • Roof and interior